gdlc/EPI-880/assigments/HW2.md

 ```

+\alpha

 ** A note on scaling in Ridge Regression **

 In the linear regression model

 	y=Xb+e

-Ridge regression estimates are obtained as the solution to the following system of equations
+Ridge regression estimates are obtained as the solution to the following optimization problem

+        bRR=argmin{   ()() + lambdab'b

+system of equations

-	[X'X + I*\lambda ]bRR=X'y
+	[X'X + I*lambda ]bRR=X'y

-where above, bRR is the Ridge regression estiamte of b, and \lambda is a constant
+where above, bRR is the Ridge regression estiamte of b, and lambda is a constant